appblue/vimtabdiff/README.md

   pathB

 options:
-  -h, --help  show this help message and exit
-  --vim VIM   vim command to run
-  --onlydiffs  only open files where there is a diff
+  -h, --help                        show this help message and exit --vim VIM                         vim command to run --exclude path_glob1,path_glob2   comma separated list of files/folders to exclude --git                             shortcut to add glob '**/.git' to exclusion list --onlydiffs                       only open files where there is a diff
 ```

 ## Relevant vim tips